TERREMEMBER/znbase/docs/content/latest/secure/authorization/row-level-security.md

 ```
-yugabyte=> \c yugabyte yugabyte;
+ZNbase=> \c ZNbase ZNbase;
-You are now connected to database "yugabyte" as user "yugabyte".
+You are now connected to database "ZNbase" as user "ZNbase".

-yugabyte=# CREATE POLICY emp_rls_policy ON employees FOR ALL TO PUBLIC USING (
+ZNbase=# CREATE POLICY emp_rls_policy ON employees FOR ALL TO PUBLIC USING (
            ename=current_user);
 CREATE POLICY
 ```